kovidgoyal/calibre/src/calibre/manual/metadata.rst

 Bulk downloading of metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to download the metadata for multiple books at once, click the arrow next to the :guilabel:`Edit metadata` button and select :guilabel:`Download metadata and covers`.
-You can choose to download only metadata, only covers, both or only social metadata (tags/rating/series).
+If you want to download the metadata for multiple books at once, click and hold the :guilabel:`Edit metadata` button and select :guilabel:`Download metadata`.
+You can choose to download only metadata, only covers, or both.